Indian Residential School records: Overview

 Places to look

-There are several ways to approach researching Residential Schools.
+There are several ways to approach researching Residential Schools, depending on what type of record you are looking for.

 1. Federal government resources